-Are you enjoying this divine spring weather?
-Our warm days and cool nights have done wonders for the roses, irises and peonies, but we all know that the heat of summer is right around the corner.
+The warm days and cool nights of Spring does wonders for roses, irises and peonies, but we all know that the heat of summer is right around the corner.
 With a little planning today, you can reduce the summer stress on both yourself and your plants.

 Water: no matter where you live, be sure to know your city’s water schedule.
 Most established landscapes need one soaking once a week to stay healthy.
 The goal is to deliver 1-inch worth of watering all in one dose.
 Supplement veggie gardens, containers and new plantings with soaker hoses or hand watering.

-Consider switching out your old irrigation heads to more modern water-saving heads.
+Consider switching out your old irrigation heads to more modern water-saving heads during spring to prepare for summer.
 They spray larger droplets so that less water is lost to evaporation.

 Adding organic compost seasonally to your soil will help introduce organic matter and also help loosen and aerate the soil.
-Organic humus-based products like Soil Mender Garden Soil Builder can add additional supportive nutrients as well as enriching soil.
+Organic humus-based products like Soil Mender Garden Soil Builder can add additional supportive nutrients as well as enrich the soil.

 Mulch is your summer garden’s best friend: Add two to three inches of mulch to all garden beds.
 Mulch helps soil retain moisture and keeps roots cool.
 Plus, it breaks down into the soil over time, adding beneficial nutrients.

 Mix in herbs such as rosemary, basil, oregano, sage and thyme for fragrance, foliage and culinary use.
-Plant in both pots and in the garden.
+Plant both in pots and in the garden.

 Eat your veggies: Squash, zucchini, cucumbers, melons and beans grow through the hottest months.
 Direct-seed in May for a delicious harvest at the end of summer.
 Direct-seed your second crop of tomatoes outdoors in May, or plant tomato transplants in July for fall harvest.
 Tomato plants will be arriving at end the June.